alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 !!! warning "Formatting with WinHIIP"

     Another alternative to formatting the drive with uLaunchELF is to use WinHIIP.
-WinHIIP is no longer recommended because it is obsolete, has remaining bugs, and struggles to format drives as large as 2TB.
+WinHIIP is no longer recommended because it is obsolete, struggles to format drives as large as 2TB, and has bugs that may corrupt drives.

 ## Credits